feilipu/Arduino_FreeRTOS_Library/doc/tick_sources.md

 # Scheduler tick sources

 ## Configuration
 Tick source is selected by (un)defining values `portUSE_WDTO` and `portUSE_TIMER0` in file `FreeRTOSVariant.h`.
 Default in Arduino_FreeRTOS is Watchdog timer (WDT), it contains all code needed for this and works out-of-the-box.

 For alternative tick source, pieces of code must be provided by the application.
-Arduino_FreeRTOS expects you to provide function `void prvSetupTimerInterrupt(void)` responsible for the initialization of your tick source.
-This function is called after the Arduino's initialization and before the FreeRTOS scheduler is launched.
+Arduino_FreeRTOS expects you to provide function `void prvSetupTimerInterrupt(void)` responsible for the initialisation of your tick source.
+This function is called after the Arduino's initialisation and before the FreeRTOS scheduler is launched.

 NOTE: Reconfiguring Timer0 for FreeRTOS will break Arduino `millis()` and `micros()`, as these functions rely on Timer0.
 Functions relying on these Arduino features need to be overridden.

 ## WDT (default)
 Time slices can be selected from 15ms up to 500ms.
 Slower time slicing can allow the Arduino MCU to sleep for longer, without the complexity of a Tickless idle.